artemisxen/CV/README.md

 **Self employed** (2015 - 2016)
 *Civil Engineer*
-Design, implementation and supervision of small scale private construction projects in Greece.
+Design, implementation and supervision of construction projects in Greece.

 **Hellinotechniki S.A.** (2003 - 2015)
 *Civil Engineer*
-Member of the Design and Project Management Team for the construction of several projects like the [National Museum of Contemporary Art of Greece](http://www.emst.gr/en/) and [Athens Concert Hall of Greece](http://www.ellinotexniki.com/cultural-facilities/athens-concert-hall-phase-ii).
+Member of the Design and Project Management Team for the construction of several projects like the [National Museum of Contemporary Art of Greece](http://www.emst.gr/en/) and [Athens Concert Hall in Greece](http://www.ellinotexniki.com/cultural-facilities/athens-concert-hall-phase-ii).
 Main responsibilities:
 * Supervision and control of Architectural and Civil Engineering Studies
 * On-site supervision of the works
 * Preparation and Implementation of scheduling and financial plan
 * Composition of estimation of quantities and budgeting
 * Checking monthly financial reports and technical drawings for accuracy of calculations
-* Auditing of project’s bills
+* Auditing project’s bills
 * Contract management

 **Andronikos Tsigkounis architectural office** (2002 - 2003)